1. The list in brief ↴

 🔎 ATN Binox 4K: 120FPS recording is the main attraction here, as is the real-time, shareable rangefinder information. ★★★½

-For capturing fast-motion videos in the dark or challenging weather conditions, consider the weather-resistant ATN Binox 4K.
-These binoculars can share real-time rangefinder data with others through mobile devices and send laser tags, which could be incredibly helpful for effective team positioning for observing or photographing wildlife.
+For capturing fast-motion videos in low light or tough weather, the ATN Binox 4K should be considered a must-have.
+These binoculars can share real-time rangefinder data with others through mobile devices and send laser tags.
+This feature is particularly useful for coordinating team positioning when observing or photographing wildlife outdoors.

 You can share videos too, recording at 1080p and live streaming at 720p with an IR illuminator boasting a range of 1km.
-You can stream video simultaneously as you record it over Wi-Fi, to an Apple or Android device running the ATN Obsidian 4 app.
+You can even stream video simultaneously as you record it over Wi-Fi, to an Apple or Android device running the ATN Obsidian 4 app.
 From here, you can save, playback and share your content.
-You can also create slow-motion effects when you play it back, as they have the ability to record up to 120FPS.
+You can also create slow-motion effects when you play it back, as they can record up to 120FPS.

-The ATN Binox 4K offers extremely low power consumption, with an internal battery that can last up to 15 hours and a USB-C charging port.
-A micro SD card is needed for storage, and you will need to supply your own as it doesn't come with one included.
+One thing we like about the ATN Binox 4K is its extremely low power consumption, with an internal battery that can last up to 15 hours and a USB-C charging port.
+A micro SD card is needed for storage, however, you will need to supply your own as it doesn't come with one included.

 Attributes | Notes |